 If you suffer from depression, anxiety, low self-esteem, or another mental health disorder, group therapy can help you overcome your struggles and improve your ability to relate to others.
-The experienced team at Thriving Center of Psychology in Midtown, New York, NY, SoHo, NY, Los Angeles, CA & Miami, FL offers high-quality group therapy to address a range of emotional and mental health concerns.
+The experienced team at Thriving Center of Psychology in Midtown and Soho, NYC, Los Angeles, CA, Minneapolis, MN, Portland, OR, Princeton, NJ, and Miami, FL offers high-quality group therapy to address a range of emotional and mental health concerns.
 If you think group therapy is right for you, call the offices today or schedule a consultation online.

 Group therapy at Thriving Center of Psychology offers several unique benefits.
 For instance, group therapy is an affordable option, often costing about half of an individual session.